talkome/DWGraph/README.md

  * Complexity: O(|E| + |V|log|V|)

  ## BFS Algorithm
- * A famous algorithm for calculating paths in a graph.
- * Put the given vertex in the stack, for each vertex in the stack we will take out the vertex at the top of the stack, and mark the space of each vertex as the distance from the vertex we reached plus one, each vertex we finished passing out of the stack
+ * The Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
+It starts at the given node in the graph, and explores all the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.
  * Complexity: O(|V|+|E|)

   ## Dijkstra Algorithm